-Alexander Davis is the senior rabbi of Beth El Synagogue in St. Louis Park, MN where he previously served as the associate rabbi.
+Alexander Davis is a senior rabbi of Beth El Synagogue in St. Louis Park, MN where he previously served as an associate rabbi.
 He received his B.A. in German Studies from Grinnell College and in 1999 graduated from the Jewish Theological Seminary with rabbinic ordination and an M.A. in Jewish Education.
 Since moving to the Twin Cities, Rabbi Davis has served on a variety of local boards and has participated in national conferences on Judaism and spirituality and synagogue leadership.
 He is passionate about learning and teaching Torah and lives to share the beauty, wisdom and meaning of Jewish living with others.
 In addition, he loves cooking, travel and the arts.
 Rabbi Davis grew up in Portland, Oregon and lived in Jerusalem and New York City before moving with his wife, Esther, to the Twin Cities.
 They are blessed with four boys, Yonah, Yaakov, Micah and Amichai.

 952.873.7314 / firstname.lastname@example.org